tradero/vac/scripts/README.md

 ./scripts/setup.sh
 ```

-Bring up VMs cluster - without provisioning to be sure that setting up base system will be fast even if we wont be able to work in parallel
+Bring up VMs cluster - without provisioning to be sure that setting up base system will be fast even if we wont be able to work in parallel.

 ```
 ./scripts/up.sh